 - Watering tomatoes - This is definitely a skill.
 But, it's not rocket science and can easily be mastered.
-You could even teach your kids and maybe have them grow their own crop this season - it's an amazing learning experience and a chance to bond.
+You could even teach your kids and maybe have them grow their own crop this season.
+It's an amazing learning experience and a chance to bond.

 Before we proceed, I would like you to vote and see how often other people across the globe water their tomato plants.
 You could use the data to compare yourself with others and I'm sure that you will also be convinced that there is no single way to do it right.

-But that's nothing to worry about, as through this article I will teach you how to find out what works best for your locality.
+But that's nothing to worry about, as in this article I will teach you how to find out what works best for your locality.
 So put on your thinking cap and buckle up!
 The journey begins now.

 Poll: Watering Tomatoes -- What Do You Do?